 - Off-campus Safety

-This content will be presented by Off-Campus Student Services staff, the director of Neighborhood Relations and guests from St. Thomas and the community, including landlords and neighbors.
+This content will be presented by Off-Campus Student Life staff, the director of Neighborhood Relations and guests from St. Thomas and the community, including landlords and neighbors.

 Why should students complete the program?

 Beyond the resources and information on student-renter rights and responsibilities, student tenants who complete the program tend to have fewer negative incidents in the neighborhood.